 Robert Wright moved to Key West in July of 2013.
 He is married to Jessica (Jones) Wright, a sixth generation conch and an Alumna of Mary Immaculate School.
-Mr. Wright has four children, two who currently attend The Basilica School.
+Mr. Wright has five children, three who currently attend The Basilica School.
 Before moving to Key West, Mr. Wright was a teacher, coach and administrator at John Paul II Catholic High School in Tallahassee, Florida.
 Mr. Wright also served as the High School Youth Director and Confirmation coordinator at the Co-Cathedral of St. Thomas More.
 Mr. Wright earned his undergraduate degree from Florida State University in Social Science Education.
 In 2012, he completed his graduate studies at the University of Dayton, earning a Master’s in Educational Leadership and Administration.
 Mr. Wright believes in educating the whole person – spirit, mind and body – in the tradition of the Catholic Church.

 Born and raised in Jacksonville, Florida, Megan Jensen joined the Basilica School faculty in the spring of 2015.
 A graduate from Jacksonville University with a B.S. in Geography, Megan is currently working on obtaining a Florida Educator’s Certification.
 In her free time, Megan enjoys spending time outdoors with her husband Darren and our lovable Labrador Trusty.
 She has embraced the Keys’ lifestyle and looks forward to serving the needs of the students and families here at The Basilica School.